 The bad news is that sitting around and waiting for inspiration to strike is not the most effective way to be creative in your work.
 No one’s going to hold your deadline until your muse deigns to make an appearance.
 You’re going to have to court that muse.
 And muses tend to be more attracted to people to have invested in building their creative muscle, so to speak.
 If you haven’t already done so, add one or more of these “creative workouts” to your routine:

 1. Consume Information Voraciously

 Generally, Mr. Gates advocates reading more than just internal documents; he even shares what books are on his reading list.
-Here’s his 2015 summer list.
-Just so you know, he admits that only one is really beach-friendly.

 2. Be Open to New Experiences

 Experts agree that being open to new things increases creativity.
 So, try a new experience.
 I don’t mean anything immoral or extremely unhealthy, but definitely don’t get stuck in the same old routine.
 Try new cuisines, hobbies, etc. I read that even changing your route to work every once in a while is good for avoiding getting stuck in a rut.

 Seize opportunities to observe and listen to other people.
 If you watched the TV Show Castle, you know how many times talking to his mother and/or daughter about an unrelated subject has helped the protagonist, Rick Castle connect the dots and solve the murder.
 The inspiration you receive may not be so dramatic, but the point is creativity does not thrive in a silo.
 Someone else may have insights about your product/service or customer pain points that have not occurred to you.
 Or you may see people behave in a way that you can relate to your offering or use as a metaphor.

 You’ll constantly get ideas from the people and world around you.
 Carry a notebook or keep a journal in which you can record your observations, epiphanies, etc. If you get your best ideas in the shower, they make bathtub markers and waterproof notebooks now.